ASNA/SunFarm/docs/data-files-used.md

 SunFarm Migration expects those files to have been previously Migrated to Microsoft SQL Database.

-As you can verify by looking at the [MyJob.cs](https://github.com/ASNA/SunFarm/blob/master/CustomerAppLogic/MyJob.cs) file, the database used is named **nancySql**
+As you can verify by looking at the [MyJob.cs](https://github.com/ASNA/SunFarm/blob/master/CustomerAppLogic/MyJob.cs) file, the database used is named **NancySql**

 ~~~